How do I start a high school mountain bike team?

 How do I recruit kids for a team?

 Various teams have had success with many different recruiting techniques.
 Hosting a Bike Club table at Club Rush (or whatever your high school Club recruitment day is called) is a great way to garner initial interest.
 Meeting with the Athletic Director in order to educate he/she about your new club is another idea.
-Email the Pennsylvania League at email@example.com and ask if there are current teams or clubs that you can connect with in your area.
+Check out our interactive map to find out if there is a club in your area!
+If you don’t see one close, email the Pennsylvania League at firstname.lastname@example.org and ask how to get involved.
 Put an article in the school newspaper, get parents to talk to other parents, send an email to your school’s Boosters Club.
 There are lots of ways to get kids interested in cycling!

 Do I have to have insurance for a club or team?